TRDR Pocket

 The TRDR Pocket, also marketed under the name SouljaGame, is an Android-based handheld game console released in 2021.

-The console is produced by Anbernic and distributed by Go Games.
+The console is distributed by Go Games.
 It has a touchscreen, a Helio P60 processor, HDMI output, 3GB of RAM, 32GB of internal storage, and 4G internet connectivity.
 It runs on the Android 10 operating system.
 It runs emulations of video games originally released on other consoles, such as the Nintendo Switch, Nintendo 3DS, PlayStation Vita, Neo Geo, Game Boy, Game Boy Color, and Game Boy Advance.

-The console gained widespread coverage when American rapper Soulja Boy resold it under his own brand name, SouljaGame; Go Games said that Soulja Boy was a brand ambassador.
+The console gained widespread coverage when American rapper Soulja Boy resold it under his own brand name, SouljaGame.
+Go Games said that Soulja Boy was a brand ambassador.